reidliujun/my-web-project/README.md

 Possible way: saved the album in database with a random key value (probably hash and key generated according to the time stamp and album name).
 The public link could be “url + key”.

 ###Share albums (max 80 points)
-Publish the generated public link to Facebook. (use [facebook share javascript api for web](https://developers.facebook.com/docs/plugins/share-button/))
+Publish the generated public link to Facebook (using [facebook share javascript api for web](https://developers.facebook.com/docs/plugins/share-button/)).

 ###Order albums (mandatory, 50-200 points)
 Order page: copy number, address, price calculate and order to go to the payment page.